xkyleann/TicketLineDesign/README.md

   <li>phone number,</li>
   <li>password (repeated).</li>
 </ul>
-<summary> Registration requires confirmation of the email address by sending an authorisation code to the indicated address.
+<summary> Registration requires confirmation of the email address by sending an authorization code to the indicated address.
 The user is finally registered by entering the correct code from the email received.
 Login is done using an email address and password.
 After logging in to which, the user will be able to contact a Receptionist via the "Chat" functionality in order to arrange a visit/consultation without having to contact the clinic by phone.
 In case of forgetting the password, the User may request a new password using the “I forgot my password”.</summary>
 <p>
   <summary><b>2.1 User Profile </b></summary>
 </p>